eudoxia0/eudoxia0.github.io/_posts/2019-08-07-respect-accept-language-header.md

 ## Airbnb

 Airbnb implements what I can only term Heisenlocalization: place names are either in English or localized, seemingly at random.

-Examples:
+For example:

 ![An Airbnb search box, showing "London, United Kingdom" as the autocompletion of the string "London".]({{ site.post_images }}/accept-language/london.png)

 ![An Airbnb search box, showing "Cardiff, Reino Unido" as the autocompletion of the string "Cardiff".]({{ site.post_images }}/accept-language/cardiff.png)

-So this tells me they localize everything behind the scenes, and then translate it back to English in the frontend, because I've the language set to English.

 ## eBay

-If I browse US listings from Uruguay, by default, eBay will machine-translate the English to Spanish, with predictably awful results.
-This is so stupefyingly bad, I have no words to describe it.
+If I browse US listings from Uruguay, by default, eBay will machine-translate the English to Spanish, with predictably unreadable results.
+I don't apprehend the motivation behind this decision.

-The very real possibility that this decision was empirically good for eBay -- that conversion and retention were improved by it -- is too terrifying to ponder.

 # Accessibility

-Some of thse terrible websites implement a dropdown for choosing the language, and store the preference in a cookie or local storage -- essentially reimplementing `Accept-Language` one level up, a common pattern among JavaScript programmers.
+Some of thse terrible websites implement a dropdown for choosing the language, and store the preference in a cookie or local storage -- essentially reimplementing `Accept-Language` one level up.
+Implementing things one level up is a common pattern in the web ([example][nav]) and destroys performance and usability.

 Sometimes this is useless because the language names themselves are localized to whatever locale the computer has decided you use.
 If you use a screenreader,